vobyjs/voby/README.md

 This hook works just like `useEffect`, expect that it's not affected by `Suspense`.

-This is an advanced hook mostly useful internally, you may never need to use this, `useEffect` and `useComputed` should suffice.
+This is an advanced hook mostly useful internally, you may never need to use this, `useEffect` and `useMemo` should suffice.

 [Read upstream documentation](https://github.com/fabiospampinato/oby#reaction).